-During the past few years, I have noticed a quick growth of interest towards data lineage.
-Data lineage has become a hot topic in the data management community.
-Being deeply involved in practical implementation of data lineage for the past two years, I would like to share my knowledge and experience with you.
+During the past few years, I have noticed a quick growth of interest in data lineage.
+Data lineage concept has become a hot topic in the data management community.
+Being deeply involved in the practical implementation of data lineage for the past two years, I would like to share my knowledge and experience with you.

 Why has data lineage become a hot topic?

-Why this sudden interest in data lineage?
-There can be a number of reasons:
+Why this sudden interest in data lineage concept?
+There can be several reasons:

 - business changes